maxlambrecht/rust-spiffe/spiffe-rustls/README.md

     .await?;
 ```

-The resulting `ClientConfig` can be used directly with `rustls`, or integrated into higher-level
+The resulting `ClientConfig` can be used directly with `rustls`, or integrated into
-libraries such as `tokio-rustls` or `tonic-rustls`.
+`tokio-rustls`, `tonic-rustls`, or similar libraries.

 ---